zonemaster/zonemaster-gui/docs/TranslationGuide.md

 Zonemaster-Engine, -CLI and -Backend).
 Contact the Zonemaster Group if that does not work.

-The translator must always create or update the `messages.<LANG>.xlf` and the `gui-faq-<LANG>.md`.
+The translator must always create or update the `messages.<LANG>.xlf`.
 The other changes are only done when a language is added and will be completed by the Zonemaster Group.

 ## messages.\<LANG\>.xlf